 - Electromagnetic compatibility

-- Efficient use of radio spectrum
+- Efficient use of the radio spectrum

 Importers must request a RED test report from their supplier, even though only a few manufacturers can provide it.
-In the case your supplier can’t help you with test reports, RED testing companies can assist with the pre-compliance test, technical documents, performance tests, and other relevant services.
+In the case your supplier can’t help you with test reports, testing companies can assist with the pre-compliance test, technical documents, performance tests, and other relevant services.

 RED testing costs start at a few hundred dollars.
 Similar to other electronic product lab testing, the cost depends on the complexity of your product, and it can increase to a couple of thousand dollars.

 The Ecodesign Directive is an ecologic directive that sets energy consumption and other requirements for products imported or manufactured in the EU market.
 The directive applies to a wide range of energy-related products including air conditioners, and washing machines.